oshinko/kyak/README.md

 ![Python 3](https://img.shields.io/badge/python-3-blue.svg)

-This is a simple application for contract.
+This is a simple application for business contract.

 ## Installing modules